-Our growing portfolio of products includes soft pretzels, frozen beverages, frozen juice treats and desserts, churros, funnel cakes, cookies and bakery goods, and other snack foods and drinks.
+Our growing portfolio of products includes soft pretzels, frozen beverages, frozen juice treats and desserts, stuffed sandwiches, burritos, churros, fruit pies, funnel cakes, cookies and bakery goods, and other snack foods and drinks.
 Consumers can enjoy these nutritional and tasty products in a variety of settings where people work, play, travel and shop.

 The Company's growth is the result of a strategy that emphasizes active development of new and innovative products, penetration into existing market channels and expansion of established products into new markets.
-Our four business groups are Food Service, Frozen Beverages, Retail Supermarket, and The Restaurant Group.
-Each contributed to our 39th consecutive year of record sales in fiscal 2010.
+Our three business groups are Food Service, Frozen Beverages and Retail Supermarket.
+Each contributed to our 40th consecutive year of record sales in fiscal 2011.